Eliav2/react-use-call-onnext-render/README.md

 this will force 5 rerender and only then will execute the callback function!

-Although these examples are simple but very smart things can be done with the hook.
+Although these examples are simple, you can go smart with this hook.

 ### Demos